This chocolate peanut butter bark is sugar-free and low-carb. It only has 2g net carbs per serving! A guilt-free way to indulge in chocolate.

 Swirl Them Together

-Use a butter knife to swirl the peanut butter and chocolate together.
+Use a butter knife to swirl the peanut butter and chocolate together in a circular motion.
 Do not overmix them.

 Break Into Pieces

-Place the swirled chocolate in the refrigerator for at least 30 minutes to let the bark harden.
+Place the swirled chocolate peanut butter mixture in the refrigerator for at least 30 minutes to let the bark harden.
 When they are completely solid, break the bark into smaller pieces.

 What To Eat With Chocolate Peanut Butter Bark